 In one of my recent project, we were coming up with a new facility in Sikkim, where there are so many geographical challenges involved; connectivity being the major one.

-New location, new vendors, new set up…there were challenges at every footstep.
+A new location, new vendors, new set up…there were challenges at every footstep.

 We were building a liquid facility and were the first pharmaceutical company in Sikkim to come up with such a unit.
 There, we wanted to source almost 40-50 lakh PET bottles in a month.
 Sourcing them from outside of Sikkim was definitely not feasible because of the high transportation costs involved in the area, owing to the geography.
-Hence, we realised there was no option but to establish a manufacturing unit for PET bottles.
+Hence, we realized there was no option but to establish a manufacturing unit for PET bottles.

 The biggest challenge was to convince our existing supplier to set up a manufacturing unit in Sikkim just for our company.
 This was one of the biggest procurement projects we had worked on, and we had to do this even before starting the commissioning of our own plant.
 Also, we did not just need one type of bottle; there were 6-7 different types!
 So, supervising different moulds and ensuring the numbers are met, even before the liquid manufacturing starts were of the highest priority.